Troy Gregory

-Troy Gregory (born November 13, 1966) is a singer, songwriter, multi-instrumentalist, filmmaker, film composer, solo artist, and member of The Dirtbombs.
-Since 2018 for his solo Albums he has composed, produced, and performed all instruments by himself.
+Troy Gregory (born November 13, 1966) is an American singer, songwriter, multi-instrumentalist, filmmaker, film composer, solo artist, and member of The Dirtbombs.
+Since 2018 for his solo albums he has composed, produced, and performed all instruments by himself.
 Additionally he creates his own album art and music videos.
 In 2010 he wrote, directed, edited, scored and acted in the film World War Love.
-Former acts he has worked with include Crime & the City Solution, Flotsam and Jetsam, Prong, Sixto Diaz Rodriguez, Kim Fowley, Andre Williams, Killing Joke, Electric Six, Nathaniel Mayer, The Volebeats, Spiritualized, Swans and Damo Suzuki.
+Former acts he has worked with include Crime & the City Solution, Flotsam and Jetsam, Prong, Sixto Diaz Rodriguez, Kim Fowley, Andre Williams, Killing Joke, Electric Six, Nathaniel Mayer, The Volebeats, Spiritualized, Swans, and Damo Suzuki.